 The National Park Service (NPS) manages wildlife resources within the original two million acre Mt.
 McKinley National Park, sometimes referred to as the "Old Park."
 The park was enlarged in 1980 by the Alaska National Interest Lands Conservation Act (ANILCA), which added new national park and national preserve lands.
 The park was renamed Denali National Park and Preserve.
 The NPS and State of Alaska cooperatively manage wildlife resources in the park additions and preserve lands.

-Hunting in Denali National and Preserve
+Hunting in Denali